-A total of $15,000 will be donated to local environmental nonprofits on behalf of the three finalists, who were selected to represent the Roanoke, Hampton Roads and Fairfax County/Fredericksburg areas and compete for the overall recognition of Virginia's Cox Conserves Hero.
+A total of $15,000 will be donated to local environmental nonprofits on behalf of the three finalists, who were selected to represent the Fairfax County/Fredericksburg, Hampton Roads and Roanoke areas and compete for the overall recognition of Virginia's Cox Conserves Hero.

-As a finalist, each individual has secured a $2,500 donation for her nonprofit of choice.
-The finalists are now competing for an additional $7,500 – bringing the total award to $10,000.
+As a finalist, each individual has secured a $2,500 donation for his or her nonprofit of choice to be designated toward outdoor projects benefitting the public.
+The finalists are now competing for an additional $7,500 – bringing the total award to $10,000 for the winner's nonprofit of choice.
 The winner will be chosen through an online public vote.

 Social Media: #CoxConservesHeroes and #CoxConservesHero

 Cox is known for its pioneering efforts in cable telephone and commercial services, industry-leading customer care and its outstanding workplaces.
-For seven years, Cox has been recognized as the top operator for women by Women in Cable Telecommunications; for five years, Cox has ranked among DiversityInc's Top 50 Companies for Diversity.
+For seven years, Cox has been recognized as the top operator for women by Women in Cable Telecommunications; Cox has ranked among DiversityInc's Top 50 Companies for Diversity eight times, including the last seven years.
 More information about Cox Communications, a wholly owned subsidiary of Cox Enterprises, is available at www.cox.com and www.coxmedia.com.

 About The Trust for Public Land